Written on the Dark: Reception

 In a review for The Globe and Mail, David Moscrop praised Written on the Dark for its "accessibility and its density".

 Bill Capossere described Written on the Dark as "classic Kay in its elegant warmth, masterful use of POV, careful twisting of history, and admixture of the sweet and sorrowful" and a must read.
 Rob Rhodes noted that despite being about half the length as many of Kay's other works, the result was no less memorable.
 Kay was also praised for handling of prominent LGBTQ+ characters, stating that it is "not that their identity and sexuality solely define them or their deeds.
 They're fully realized characters — people — like those who occupy our world."

 Gary K. Wolfe, writing for Locus, stated that in Written on the Dark, Kay has created some of his "most memorable characters."

 Judith Starkston, writing for Historical Novel Society, praised Kay's "graceful language" and described Written on the Dark as a "masterful contribution to Kay's celebrated fictional world".

+The novel was nominated for the 2026 Aurora Award for Best Novel.